LennartAJansson/IntroWpf/HowTo.md

 ## Adding properties to MainViewModel for the view

 Add a full property that holds an IEnumerable of strings for all folders and another full property that holds the selected folder.
-Note the usage of the Set method that is inherited from ViewModelBase:
+Note the usage of the Set method that is inherited from ViewModelBase, this will make it possible to send messages to the view to invalidate itself and redraw its content:

 ```
 public IEnumerable<string> Folders